dtmcclure/exploring-qc-with-qiskit/README.md

 Familiar from classical computing, the CNOT gate acts on two bits labeled **control** and **target**, and has the effect of flipping the state of the target bit if and only if the control bit is a 1.
 Applied to qubits, this DOES NOT mean we measure the state of the control qubit to collapse it to |0> or |1> and then choose whether to flip the target qubit accordingly; that would merely be a classical operation done with qubits.
 Instead, we apply a pulse sequence that performs this operation without measuring or otherwise causing any other disturbance to the quantum states.

 The implementation of CNOT gates involves some detailed physics, but fortunately the user need not worry about the details.
-The code below prepares a Bell state and then measures both qubits to check for the expected correlations (note that CNOT is written as `cx`):
+The code below defines a circuit that prepares a Bell state and then measures both qubits to check for the expected correlations (note that CNOT is written as `cx`):
 ```
 qc2 = QuantumCircuit(2,2)
 qc2.h(0)